DBuit/sidebar-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 # Sidebar card [WIP]
-This card adds a sidebar to your interface which you can configure globally and set on every view that you wanna display the sidebar.
+This card adds a sidebar to your interface which you can configure globally so every page has the sidebar.
 It can replace your top navigation but can also give extra functionality.

 <a href="https://www.buymeacoffee.com/ZrUK14i" target="_blank"><img height="41px" width="167px" src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee"></a>